CENG502-Projects/CENG502-Spring2022/Project_Kucukdemir/Readme.md

-# Synthesizing Mesh Deformation Sequences with Bidirectional LSTM
+# Synthesizing Mesh Deformation Sequences with Bidirectional LSTM (incomplete)

 This readme file is an outcome of the [CENG502 (Spring 2022)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
 See [CENG502 (Spring 2022) Project List]([https://github.com/sinankalkan/CENG502-Spring2021](https://github.com/CENG502-Projects/CENG502-Spring2022)) for a complete list of all paper reproduction projects.

 # 1. Introduction

-This is an unofficial implementation of [Synthesizing Mesh Deformation Sequences with Bidirectional LSTM by Qiao et al.](https://ieeexplore.ieee.org/document/9217964).
+This is an unofficial and incomplete implementation of [Synthesizing Mesh Deformation Sequences with Bidirectional LSTM by Qiao et al.](https://ieeexplore.ieee.org/document/9217964).

 ## 1.1.
 Paper summary